Mettwurst

 Mettwurst ([ˈmɛtvʊʁst]) is a strongly flavored German sausage made from raw minced pork preserved by curing and smoking, often with garlic.
 The southern German variety is soft and similar to Teewurst.
-Braunschweiger mettwurst is partially smoked but still soft and spreadable, while other northern German varieties such as Holsteiner are harder and more akin to salami, due to longer duration of smoking.
+Braunschweiger Mettwurst is partially smoked but still soft and spreadable, while other northern German varieties such as Holsteiner are harder and more akin to salami, due to longer duration of smoking.

 Etymology

 The Low German word mett, meaning 'minced pork without bacon', is derived from the Old Saxon word meti (meaning 'food'), and is related to the English word 'meat'.

 Preparation and usage

 Mettwurst can be prepared and eaten in a variety of ways, such as cooked or fried or spread on rye bread with onions and eaten raw.
 When minced raw pork is prepared without curing or smoking, it is called simply Mett.
-The skin is designed to be eaten and is typically not removed.
+The skin is meant to be eaten and is typically not removed.

 It is important that high-quality, fresh ingredients are used; otherwise, deadly microorganisms and toxins can develop.
-In January 1995, 23 children became very ill, one of whom died, which the coroner found was a result of eating garlic mettwurst.
+In January 1995, 23 children became very ill, one of whom died, which the coroner found was a result of eating garlic Mettwurst.